Sashabaw Presbyterian Church: History

 In 1840, a local congregation was organized as a mission of the First Presbyterian Church in Pontiac.
 A schism soon resulted in the formation of the Church of Orion and Independence, which met in local schools.
 On January 20, 1855, the congregation organized a church-building society organized for the purpose of erecting a new church.
 The society chose Pratt & Tuttle as contractors, and the congregation changed its name to the "First Presbyterian of Independence Township."
 A lot for construction was purchased, and the building was completed in 1856 for a total cost (including furnishings) of $3000.
-In 1917-18, the church was renovated, replacing the foundation and removing the steeple.
+In 1917–18, the church was renovated, replacing the foundation and removing the steeple.

 However, the church congregation remained small, and in 1932 it was dissolved.
 In 1946, the Sashabaw United Presbyterian Church was organized and began using this building as its home.
 In 1952, the church was lifted, and a new foundation with a basement laid.
-In 1958, the steeple and belfry, removed in 1917-18, were replaced.
+In 1958, the steeple and belfry, removed in 1917–18, were replaced.
 In the 1960s, a new meeting house was constructed nearby for the congregation, and the congregation moved there for worship services in the 1970s.

 Today

-The 1856 church is currently used by the Sashabaw Presbyterian Church (USA).
-In 2012 a workshop in window restoration was held in conjunction with the DAR and Clarkston Historical Society.
-The building is currently used by the churches theater ministry and special worship services.
+The restoration of the historic 1856 church began in 2012 with a workshop on window restoration, held in conjunction with the DAR and the Clarkston Historical Society.
+Over the years, this building has served various community roles, including as a youth center, the original location of LightHouse North, and the staging area for the church's youth theater group.

+Unfortunately, in 2017, the building began to suffer significant vandalism.
+In 2018, the Clarkston School District expressed interest in using the building as part of their new building and technology program and some work began in the fall of 2018.
+However, the COVID-19 pandemic significantly impacted this partnership, and by 2024, it became clear that the project would not be completed.

+In response, the church formed a commission to determine the next steps.
+Sashabaw Presbyterian Church has since joined forces with the area stakes of the Church of Jesus Christ of Latter-Day Saints in a renewed effort to restore the building for the greater Clarkston community's use.
+This revitalized project launched on June 26, 2026, with a cleanup event that saw 87 volunteers from the two churches boarding up windows to prevent further vandalism and preparing the interior for restoration work.

+Currently, the Historic Building Commission is raising funds to obtain architectural plans, a crucial step before beginning the restoration work.